HardlyDifficult/Tutorials/Chapter5.md

 Create an intro animation for the cloud:

- - Create an animation for the Evil Cloud sprite Animations/**CloudLevel1Entrance**.anim
+ - Create an animation for the EvilCloud sprite Animations/**CloudLevel1Entrance**.anim
    - Click record:
      - Start by moving the cloud off screen.
      - Then over time, modify its position to create a dramatic entrance.